 Russian street artist Lora Zombie has paid another visit to London.
 This time spending her time in Camden where she has left three pieces.
 It’s a city she must enjoy visiting.
 It was only in November last year when she left a number of works on the walls of Shoreditch.

-She is of course a favourite artist of ours here on Inspiring City, her delicate works have a lot going on within them.
-She is a storyteller who crams in meaning to her work not only on the street but in her studio pieces too.
+She is of course a favourite artist of ours here on Inspiring City.
+Her delicate works have a lot going on within them.
+She is a storyteller who crams in meaning to her work.
+Not only on the street but in her studio pieces too.

-The final piece in the Camden trilogy features what appears to be the steps of the triple jump featuring four different girls each taking one of the steps of the jump.
-They all look fiercely determined to take the jump and whilst the others are intently focused one looks slyly at us with a sassy smile as if to say I got this.
-The final girl jumps into a swan dive at the end accompanied by a flock of birds, diving with confidence into her new world.
+The final piece in the Camden trilogy features what appears to be the steps of the triple jump.
+Featuring four different girls each taking one of the steps of the jump.
+They all look fiercely determined to take the jump.
+All focused one looks slyly at us with a sassy smile as if to say ‘I got this’.
+The final girl jumps into a swan dive at the end.
+Accompanied by a flock of birds she dives with confidence into her new world.

 The Lora Zombie street art murals in Camden were visited and photographed on Sunday 7 May 2017.
 Art from Lora’s previous trip to London can be seen in this post.